You can’t stand your husband anymore!

 You and your husband are a unit.

 He needs to stand up for you when people treat you poorly.
-While you may not have the in-laws of your dreams, his intervention can limit bad behaviors on their behalf.
+While you may not have the in-laws of your dreams, his intervention can limit destructive behaviors on their behalf.

 Some husbands don’t feel comfortable standing up to their families, which creates tension in their marriages.
-Encourage your husband to speak with his family about a situation that upsets you, even if he’s not comfortable doing it.
+Encourage your husband to speak with his family about a situation that upsets you, even if he’s uncomfortable doing it.
+You will find a solution if you and your husband communicate well and stick together.

 Working too Many Hours